 SACRE is aware that on the back of the launch of the new Agreed Syllabus, further support, training and resources needs to be given over to Collective worship.

-- For the SACRE - o Better understanding of where schools are in relation to deliver of Collective worship - Support, training and resources needs to be given over to Collective worship. - Audit provision of schools through the Subject Network Meetings. - o Provide training for governors on how to fulfil their responsibilities (March 2024). - o Collect information on how schools are delivering Collective Worship through Good Practice Visits. - For the LA
+- For the SACRE

+- Better understanding of where schools are in relation to deliver of Collective worship

+- Support, training and resources needs to be given over to Collective worship.

+- For the LA

+- Date of review (1)